andrey-helldar/laravel-gitlab-ci/README.md

 ## Supported tags and respective `Dockerfile` links

+>  ATTENTION
+>
+> The latest supported version of PHP is 8.4.
+>
+> We will support it for the duration, but there will be no newer versions of PHP.

 | Tags                                         | Stability                                                                            |
 |:---------------------------------------------|:-------------------------------------------------------------------------------------|
 | `latest`, `stable`, `8.4`, `8.4.x`           | latest stable                                                                        |